macocci7/PHP-Combination/README.md

 In that case, use `CombinationGenerator`.

-It will never exceeds the memory limit, and certanily complete the task.
+It will never exceeds the memory limit, and certainly complete the task.

 ## 6. Methods